jbohren/conman/README.md

 ### Scope

-*Conman* not trying to solve the world. *Conman* is designed with the following goals:
+*Conman* not trying to solve the world. *Conman* is just trying to get rich quick.
+As such, it is designed with the following goals:

 * Provide a common interface for running Orocos components for robot state estimation and control.
 * Handle the computational scheduling of these blocks.
 * Provide a special component, not a special framework.